-A fourth bedroom and furthe increase the minimum inter each. • Every habitable room must external wall with a total min not less than 10% of the flo Daylight and air may not be rooms.
-Consistent Habitable room depths are of 2.5 x the ceiling height. limited to a maximum Consistent In open plan layouts (where kitchen are combined) the r room depth is 8m from a wi naximum h - Consistent Master bedrooms have a m and other bedrooms 9m2 (e space). - Consistent Bedrooms have a minimum and must include built in wa for freestanding wardrobes, 3.0m minimum dimension. ardrobes or have space Consistent Living rooms or combined li have a minimum width of: • 3.6m for studio and Consistent • 4m for 2 and 3 bedr • The width of cross-over or of apartments are at least 4m deep narrow apartment layo Consistent Private Open Space and Balconies All apartments are required balconies as follows: Consistent Dwelling Type Studio apartments 4m 2 - 1 bedroom apartments 8m 2 2m 2 bedroom apartments 10m 2 2m 3+ bedroom apartments The minimum balcony dept contributing to the balcony a For apartments at ground le similar structure, a private o instead of a balcony.
-It mus area of 15m 2 and a minimu N/A Common Circulation Consistent and Spaces circulation core on a single level is eig ht.
-For buildings of 10 storeys a maximum number of apartn N/A lift is 40.
-Storage In addition to storage in bedrooms, the following Consistent Dwelling Type Storage size volume Studio apartments 4m 2 1 bedroom apartments 6m 2 2 bedroom apartments 8m 2 3+ bedroom apartments 10m 2 At least 50% of the requi located within the apartm 3 Acoustic Privacy Noise sources such as garage doors, driveways, service areas, plant rooms, building services, mechanical equipment, active communal open spaces and circulation areas should be located at least 3m away from bedrooms.
-Noise and Pollution Siting, layout and design of the building is to minimise the impacts of external noise and pollution and mitigate noise transmission.
-Consistent Configuration Apartment Mix Ensure the development provides a range of apartment types and sizes that is appropriate in supporting the needs of the community now and into the future and in the suitable locations within the building.
+A fourth bedroom and furth increase the minimum inter each.
+Every habitable room must external wall with a total min not less than 10% of the flo Daylight and air may not be rooms.
+Consistent Habitable room depths are of 2.5 x the ceiling height. limited to a maximum Consistent In open plan layouts (where kitchen are combined) the r room depth is 8m from a wi naximum h • Consistent Master bedrooms have a m and other bedrooms 9m2 (e space). - Consistent Bedrooms have a minimum and must include built in wa for freestanding wardrobes, 3.0m minimum dimension. ardrobes or have space Consistent Living rooms or combined li have a minimum width of: • 3.6m for studio and Consistent 4m for 2 and 3 bedr The width of cross-over or apartments are at least 4m deep narrow apartment layer Consistent Private Open Space and Balconies All apartments are required to have primary balconies as follows: Consistent Dwelling Type Studio apartments 4m 2 - 1 bedroom apartments 8m 2 2m 2 bedroom apartments 10m 2 2m 3+ bedroom apartments The minimum balcony depth to be counted as contributing to the balcony area is 1m For apartments at ground level or on a podium or similar structure, a private open space is provided instead of a balcony.
+It must have a minimum area of 15m 2 and a minimum depth of 3m.
+N/A Common Circulation The maximum number of apartments off a Consistent and Spaces circulation core on a single For buildings of 10 storeys maximum number of apartr N/A lift is 40.
+Storage In addition to storage in bedrooms, the following Consistent Dwelling Type Storage size volume Studio apartments 4m 2 1 bedroom apartments 6m 2 2 bedroom apartments 8m 2 3+ bedroom apartments 10m 2 At least 50% of the requi located within the apartm • Acoustic Privacy Noise sources such as garage doors, driveways, service areas, plant rooms, building services, mechanical equipment, active communal open spaces and circulation areas should be located at least 3m away from bedrooms.
+Noise and Pollution Siting, layout and design minimise the impacts of e pollution and mitigate not Consistent Configuration 1 1 Apartment Mix Ensure the development provides a range of apartment types and sizes that is appropriate in supporting the needs of the community now and into the future and in the suitable locations within the building.
 Consistent The development comprises a mix of one, two and three bedroom apartments.
 Ground Floor Apartments Do the ground floor apartments deliver amenity and safety for their residents?
 N/A Facades Ensure that building facades provide visual interest along the street and neighbouring buildings while respecting the character of the local area.
 Consistent Roof Design Ensure the roof design responds to the street and adjacent buildings and also incorporates sustainability features.
 Can the roof top be used for common open space?
 This is not suitable where there will be any unreasonable amenity impacts caused by the use of the roof top.
 Consistent In this location it is not deemed appropriate to permit a roof area to be used as trafficable space.
 The roof area is used as an architectural feature addressing the street, and then a functional area for photovoltaic panels for the remainder.
 Landscape Design Was a landscape plan submitted and does it respond well to the existing site conditions and context.
 Consistent The landscape plan submitted responds